The Low Protein Diet for Kidney Disease: Expert Tips from a Dietitian

 • Spices

-• Sauces and some dips
+• Condiments, sauces, and dips

 While it’s not a guarantee, many with late-stage kidney disease may need to limit potassium.
 Obviously, this will be something to pay attention to when it comes to increasing your fruits and vegetables.